 If you do not have access to your camera phone but are carrying a different type of device such as an mp3 player, tablet, or handheld gaming device, chances are it, too, has a camera.
 Recently I have been using an iPod touch to take a few pictures.
 At first I felt it was very bad, the camera has a definition of 0.7Mpx and terrible dynamic range.
 Yet, I always have it with me and it made it very easy to take pictures everywhere.
-I may not shoot a fashion shot with it (though some people have done fashion shots or music videos with an iPhone), but I can get around the bad definition with panoramas, or focus on patterns, contrasts, and subjects that do not require what the device camera is not capable of capturing.
-In the end it is all about expressing things, it’s just the means that are different.
+I may not shoot a fashion shot with it (though some people have done fashion shoots or music videos with an iPhone), but I can get around the bad definition with panoramas, or focus on patterns, or contrast.
+In the end it is all about expressing things; it’s just the means that are different.

-Thibaut Fantian is a landscape & portrait photographer currently based in Kyoto, Japan.
+Thibaut Fantian is a landscape and portrait photographer currently based in Kyoto, Japan.
 His work and services are available online at http://www.frameaway.com.
 Frame Away aims at providing pure photographs for your vision.

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: